apollographql/apollo-server/docs/source/schema/custom-scalars.md

 scalar MyCustomScalar
 ```

-Object types in your schema can now contain fields of type `MyCustomScalar`.
+You can now use `MyCustomScalar` in your schema anywhere you can use a default scalar (e.g., as the type of an object field, input type field, or argument).

 However, Apollo Server still needs to know how to interact with values of this new scalar type.

 ## Defining custom scalar logic